How to Install Empire Fencing From Lowe's

 Every year I try to grow some sort of vegetable garden.
-I've had a wide variety of Successes and Failures.
-This year was a bit different than past season.
+I've had a wide variety of successes and failures.
+This year was a bit different than past seasons.
 This year we have a puppy.
 She is a wonderful animal, but she has something against any kind of living plant that was in our backyard.
 She even went as far as trying to dig up the apple trees and pear trees that were only there for two years.
-Luckily she didn't did too deeply and I was able to thwart her by placing stones at the base of each tree.
+Luckily she didn't dig too deep, I was able to thwart her by placing stones at the base of each tree.

-Run a Strait Line - To Keep Your Fence Strait
+Run a Straight Line: Keep Your Fence Straight

-Line Up Your Stake - So the Pole will Slide Through All The Holes
+Line up Your Stake: The Pole Should Slide Through All the Holes

-If you just pound your stake into the ground without looking, then you will most likely not line up when you go to slide your post through the fence and into the stake.
+If you just pound your stake into the ground without looking, then things will most likely not line up when you go to slide your post through the fence and into the stake.
 Then you will have to pull it out and hammer it in again.
-This is a lot more work than I am willing to put into my fence, so I contantly make sure that the fence is lining up with the stake after every few blows of the hammer.
+This is a lot more work than I am willing to put into my fence, so I constantly made sure that the fence was lining up with the stake after every few blows of the hammer.

 Run the sprinklers for a little while before you start to drive the stakes.
 The water will loosen the ground a bit making it easier to drive them into the ground.

-Tap the Stake in with Your Hammer - Not to Hard this Time
+Tap the Stake in with Your Hammer: Not too Hard This Time

 The idea is to get the stake started.
 You don't what to hit the stake too hard or you will start to deform the stake.
 Then the post will not fit into the stake.
 Double check your alignment.
 You don't want to get the stake driven into the ground just to find you will have to pull it out again.

-Pound in Your Stake - Using a 2x4 to Protect the Stake
+Pound in Your Stake: Use a 2x4 to Protect the Stake

 This is when you are going to need a bit of strength.
 You can get out all that frustration and get a little bit of a workout at the same time.
 Make sure you use a 2x4 or another piece of wood to hit with the hammer.
 This will allow you to pound in the stake without doing any damage to it.

-Stop Pounding - When Your Gate Swings Over the Hole
+Stop Pounding: The Gate Should Swing Over the Hole

 I try to make sure the cross pieces are below the dirt surface so no one will kick it and hurt their foot.
 If the hole of the gate swings evenly over the hole of the stake, you are in good shape.
 If you are off by a little bit, you can use your hammer to knock the stake over a millimeter or two.
 If you are off by more than that you will have to pull it out and start over.
 I find a pair of pliers work well to get it back out.

-Did you get the stake driven in strait?
+Did you get the stake driven in straight?
 This is where you find out if you did a good job.
 Slide your post through the holes on both pieces of fence.
 Then slide the post into the stake.
-You may have to make a few adjustments and pound with your hammer lightly (don't scar your new gate).
+You may have to make a few adjustments and pound with your hammer lightly, but don't scar your new gate.

-Hammer the Post into Place - Without Scaring the Ball on Top
+Hammer the Post into Place: Don't Scar the Ball on Top

 I found if you use the same 2x4 to knock the post into the stake, you will have an easier time getting the post to sit a bit lower.
 If you can make them all even, then they will look better.